eduMFA/eduMFA/doc/eventhandler/requestmangler.rst

 The RequestMangler is a special handler module, that can modify the request parameters of an HTTP request.
-This way privacyIDEA can change the data that is processed within the request.
+This way eduMFA can change the data that is processed within the request.

 Usually this handler is used in the **pre** location.
 However there might be occasions when you want to modify parameters only *before* passing them to the next **post** handler.